UTSA has a streamlined Graduate Admissions Application process where students can apply, upload documents, and more all through one application.

 Please note there are no fee waivers at the graduate level.
 Approved McNair program waiver forms must be provided by the McNair office at your institution.
 Please contact the program department for further information.

-From the Graduate Admissions Application platform, upload official transcripts from all post-secondary colleges or universities you have previously attended or are presently attending.
+Upload unofficial transcripts from all post-secondary colleges or universities you have previously attended or are presently attending on the UTSA Graduate Admissions Application platform.
 The number of identified institutions must match the number of transcripts uploaded.
 Failure to include all colleges/universities on your application may result in your application not being processed.
 Please note once submitted, all documents become the property of UTSA and will not be returned.
+Please note that upon admittance, all official transcripts and documentation must be submitted to UTSA (see below).

 The University of Texas at San Antonio